horia141/jupiter/src/docs/material/how-tos/self-hosting.md

 # Self-Hosting

-> This is a work in progress section on how to do self-hosting for Thrive.
+> This document is a work in progress.
+Self-hosting works, and this document describes
+> one way of doing things.
+There are more that I'd like to add in the future!

 Thrive natively support self-hosting, though at this moment only via the webapp, PWA, and desktop app surfaces.
 This document presents a number of alternative ways to achieve this.